 For that reason, after your stroll across Matogianni Street, I highly suggest you head to your accommodation and rest for as long as you want -you’re on vacation, after all!
 After a good nap, you’ll have recharged your batteries, and you’ll be ready to experience Mykonos by night like a pro!

 If you need advice on choosing where to stay in Mykonos check out our guide!
-But be warned; some of these resorts and beach hotels in Mykonos are so enchanting that you will struggle to leave after just one day on Mykonos island.
+But be warned; some of these resorts, beach hotels, and romantic hotels in Mykonos are so enchanting that you will struggle to leave after just one day on Mykonos island.

 6.00 pm - Explore Mykonos Town